It is quite easy to iterate through each item in a list and wait for the result. All you have to do is use Parallel.ForEach()

 can be used on any class which implements IEnumerable - which means all sorts of collections.

-Below you can see an example on how to do this, it creates three actions each writing something to the Console.
+Below you can see an example where we demonstrate that it executes in parallel and waits for all functions on items to finish.
+The below creates three actions each writing something to the Console.
 Then the three actions each wait for a different amount of time and write something again.
 This is to show that they run in parallel - as the last one waits for less than the first one - and thereby gets done first.

 Parallel.ForEach is called and each item invoked, after they have all run something is written again.
 This is to show that the parallel waits for all three to finish.
 Here is the example: